systemd/mkosi/mkosi/resources/mkosi.md

   on UEFI firmware is requested using other options (`Bootable=`, `Bootloader=`).

+: Note that when this option is enabled, mkosi will only install already signed bootloader binaries, kernel image files and unified kernel images as self-signed binaries would not be accepted by the signed version of shim.

 `UnifiedKernelImages=`, `--unified-kernel-images=`

 : Specifies whether to use unified kernel images or not when